Last updated on April 16th, 2018 at 02:26 pm

 Otavalo Market, Otavalo, Ecuador

 The Otavalo Market takes places every Saturday in Otavalo, outside of Quito, Ecuador.
 The marketplace involves hundreds of stalls where locals set up, dust off, and hawk their goods to passerby.
 Otavaleños, the residents of Otavalo, are well-known for their mastery of weaving.
 Otavalo was once primarily a farming community, but as tourism picked up, many residents turned to making handicrafts and textiles for souvenirs.
-Scarves, hats, sweaters, and other textiles, as well as jewelry and other handicrafts are for sale at nearly each stall.
+Scarves, hats, sweaters, and other textiles, as well as jewelry and other handicrafts, are for sale at nearly every stall.
 Plus, there are several food stands where fresh juice, fish, sandwiches, and other local dishes are sold.

 Read our Heart of the Andes Tour, which includes an Otavalo Market tour.